 A dynamic Serbian winger whose powerful left foot and clutch performances have made him a fan favorite at storied clubs like Red Star Belgrade.

-Born in the industrial city of Zemun, Aleksandar Katai's football journey is one of steady ascent and international adaptation.
-His early promise in Serbia led to a pivotal move to Dutch side ADO Den Haag, where he honed his skills before truly finding his footing back home with Red Star Belgrade.
-It was there that his blend of technical skill, direct running, and a thunderous shot from the wing cemented his status.
-A subsequent, high-profile transfer to Major League Soccer's Chicago Fire showcased his ability to adapt and excel in a different football culture, where he became a key offensive weapon.
-Throughout his career, Katai has been a consistent call-up for the Serbian national team, contributing his distinctive style to their campaigns.
-His path reflects that of a modern footballer: skilled, versatile, and capable of leaving a mark on multiple continents.
+Aleksandar Katai, born in 1991 in the industrial city of Zemun, established himself as a key offensive weapon for Major League Soccer's Chicago Fire.
+His early promise in Serbia led to a move to Dutch side ADO Den Haag, then back to Red Star Belgrade, where his technical skill, direct running, and thunderous shot defined his game.
+A high-profile transfer to Chicago showcased his ability to adapt to a different football culture.
+Katai has earned consistent call-ups for the Serbian national team, contributing his distinctive style to their campaigns.
+His path reflects a modern footballer: skilled, versatile, and effective on multiple continents.

 1981–1996